dmxt/dmxt-blog/content/blog/windows-manager-for-mac/index.md

 slug: "/blog/window-manager-on-mac"
 date: "202-07-28"
 description: Windows patented it, but we can have it for macOS!
-title: "Windows manager made me more productive, and for you too!
+title: "Windows manager made me more productive, and for you too!"
 ---

 # Rectangle